Promotion of Sustainability Management

 Respect for Diversity Women’s empowerment Domestic

-1. Ratio of women in management positions
+1. Ratio of women in managerial positions

-3. Ratio of female workers
+3. Ratio of women in the workforce

 1. 6.0% or more